top of page

 When Elizabeth started putting words and thoughts on paper, she realized she had been writing all her life, if only in her mind.
 All that ruminating was leading up to this time.
 Now, writing is a magnet pulling her into the world of words.
 She didn’t decide to write.
 She writes because she must.

 Elizabeth’s journey throughout her life culminated in a burning desire to write Not A Father’s Daughter.
-She has had an eclectic career as educator, editor, entrepreneur, executive coach, and author, and as a daughter, she had a heartfelt relationship with both her mother and father.
-Writing across a variety of genres, she shares her many and diverse interests.
-Her passions include Jungian psychology, politics, storytelling, and history that should not be forgotten.
+She has had an eclectic career as educator, editor, entrepreneur, executive coach, and author.
+Writing across a variety of genres, she shares her many and diverse interests, including Jungian psychology, politics, storytelling, and history that should not be forgotten.

 Through her writing and speaking, she exposes the injustices to those marginalized and helps people build bridges in their lives with their own writings and the study of Jungian psychology.